Scripter17/url-cleaner/README.md

 Various variables are included in the default config for things that have multiple useful values.

-- `twitter-embed-domain`: The domain to use for twitter when the `discord-compatibility` flag is specified.
-Defaults to `vxtwitter.com`.
 - `breezewiki-domain`: The domain to use to turn `fandom.com` and BreezeWiki into [BreezeWiki](https://breezewiki.com/).
 Defaults to `breezewiki.com`
+- `bypass.vip-api-key`: The API key used for [bypass.vip](https://bypass.vip)'s premium backend.
+Overrides the `URL_CLEANER_BYPASS_VIP_API_KEY` environment variable.
 - `tor2web-suffix`: The suffix to append to the end of `.onion` domains if the flag `tor2web` is enabled.
 Should not start with `.` as that's added automatically.
 Left unset by default.
-- `bypass.vip-api-key`: The API key used for [bypass.vip](https://bypass.vip)'s premium backend.
-Overrides the `URL_CLEANER_BYPASS_VIP_API_KEY` environment variable.
+- `twitter-embed-domain`: The domain to use for twitter when the `discord-compatibility` flag is specified.
+Defaults to `vxtwitter.com`.

-If a variable is specified in a config's `"params"` field, it can be unspecified using `--unvar var1 --unvar var2`.
+If a variable is specified in a config's `params` field, it can be unspecified using `--unvar var1 --unvar var2`.

 #### Environment variables